 The illegal wildlife trade is a multi-billion dollar business and the fourth most lucrative transnational crime after drugs, weapons and human trafficking.
 The Department of Justice, FBI and CIA recognize the seriousness of wildlife trafficking and that the United States is a source, transit and destination country.
-While the federal government has banned most international imports and exports of elephant ivory, as well as interstate trade, ivory continues to be sold within 41 U.S. states.
-New Mexico is one of them.
+While the federal government has banned most international imports and exports of elephant ivory, as well as interstate trade, ivory continues to be sold in New Mexico.
+So does rhino horn.